Daniel Maltzman

 Daniel Maltzman (born March 9, 1963) is an American artist known for his Pop-Surrealist paintings.
 His work is contemporary and inspired by great artists in history, including Richter and Warhol.
 Maltzman focuses on drippy, layered abstracts, strong female forms, and a series of shadow figures.
 He lives and works in Los Angeles, California.

-Maltzman's works are showcased in four galleries throughout the world, including a gallery in his namesake he opened in August 2012.
-The gallery is located in Beverly Hills and is a constant rotation of his work, occasionally juxtaposed with the works of newer local artist Maltzman finds.
-His most common medium is 6 feet by 5 feet, acrylic on canvas, priced beginning at $16,000.00.

-Maltzman is known for his frequent involvement with local charities.
-He and his art have been featured on numerous television shows filmed in the Los Angeles Area.
+Maltzman's works are showcased in four galleries throughout the world, and is known for his frequent involvement with local charities.
+He and his art have been featured on television shows filmed in the Los Angeles Area.

 Works

-Although each Daniel Maltzman painting is one of a kind, the artist has found subjects and motifs that over time have transformed into symbols that represent his artistic identity.

 Shadow Figures

 As an early painter, inspired by Giacometti, Maltzman began his Shadow Figure series with Father and Daughter (1992).
 Ranging from singular figures to shadow groups, he captured an illusive form, highlighting light and dark.
 The series moved forward to colored shadow figures and panels.
 More than a decade later, Maltzman's Shadow Figures expanded to include Runway Shadow Figures (2003) which merged the original figures and those of fashion illustration.
 The Shadow Gallery also came about at this time, while Maltzman discovered an interest in perspective.